Policy of Nondiscrimination

 Transfer Credit Evaluation Criteria

 Each graduate student is given individual attention at Neumann University.
 Typically, one of the criteria for admission into any of the University’s graduate programs is receipt of official documents which verify the successful completion of the baccalaureate or master’s degree (if applicable) from regionally accredited, degree-granting institutions.
-These degrees are then accepted in total by the University.
+These degrees are then accepted in toto by the University.
 All official transcripts are evaluated by the Registrar, who may consult with the appropriate Division Dean and/or Program Coordinator/Director, to determine the Neumann course equivalencies and how those courses are to be applied to a specific graduate program.

 When specific courses are evaluated for their equivalency to specific graduate program requirements, the following criteria are utilized: